-Lately, I’ve been working on a guest post for Deby @ SoSewEasy (which I’d suggest you to read and share, if you’re intrigued by the topic) about choosing your first serger, where I help you deciding which are the must-have features to ask for if you are just going start your journey in SergerLand!
+Lately, I’ve been working on a guest post for Deby @ SoSewEasy (which I’d suggest you read and share, if you’re intrigued by the topic) about choosing your first serger, where I help you in deciding which are the must-have features to ask for if you are just going to start your journey in SergerLand!

 It’s a really in-depth article that weights a lot of different useful (or not) options… and which made me think about what follows…

 Here are my

 5 essential tips that will hopefully help you choose your first serger

 1) Brand or no-brand?

 Please choose a trusted brand – no cheap “off-brand” you could find on the web.

 1) sooner or later you would need to replace a piece… and if it’s not an internationally known brand (or you don’t live near the producer you could have some troubles finding the right pieces!

 2) maybe you would like to buy new accessories, like a specialty foot.
 Not all the serger feet were created equal, usually, you can’t swap them from one brand to one other!